cnorthwood/liveblogging/readme.txt

 == Changelog ==

+= 2.2.4 =

+* Fix regression where parent post details are filled in in the new entry screen

 = 2.2.3 =

 * Missed part of the fix in 2.2.2, so fully fixed it now (thanks Biranit)